equalframework/equal-doc/docs/index.md

 eQual has been designed to oppose as little constraints as possible to developers.
-While is a fully featured framework that has all you need to do almost anything, taking advantage of all the native features, only some of them or even none is entirely up to you.
+While being a fully featured framework that has all you need to do almost anything, taking advantage of all the native features, only some of them or even none is entirely up to you.